sergiogolaya/TFG/README.md

 # EMG Signal Processing and Analysis

 ## Overview
 This project focuses on processing, normalizing, and analyzing electromyography (EMG) signals recorded from multiple muscles during movement.
-The provided MATLAB scripts perform key tasks such as filtering, event detection, normalization, dynamic time warping (DTW) alignment, cross-correlation analysis, and combining repetitions for refined interpretation of EMG data.
+The provided MATLAB scripts perform key tasks such as filtering, event detection, normalization, cross-correlation analysis, and combining repetitions for refined interpretation of EMG data.

+---

 ## Project Structure
-The repository contains the following MATLAB scripts:

-### 1. `a1_event_detection.m`
+### 1. `a_event_detection.m`
 **Purpose:**
 - Loads raw EMG data from an Excel file.
 - Applies preprocessing, including bandpass filtering and adaptive notch filtering to remove noise and power line interference.